Frame Specification

 />

-First, the client makes a POST request to the target URL to fetch data about the transaction.
+URL to fetch data about the wallet action.
 The frame server receives a Signature Packet in the POST body, including the address of the connected wallet.
-The frame server must respond with a 200 OK and a JSON response describing the transaction:
+The frame server must respond with a 200 OK and a JSON response describing the wallet action:

 {